Korean ballad: Background

 According to an analysis of ballad songs in Made in Korea: Studies in Popular Music, ballads tend to have the following music style: "intro-A (verse)-A-B-chorus-interlude-A (B)-chorus-bridge-chorus-outro.....[where]...The verse, or section A, was usually composed of eight bars, and its repetition was labeled as A. Section A usually began quietly and transitioned into section B, or the chorus.
 The bridge before the last chorus helped to escalate the emotions by modulating to a different key or through a grander arrangement.
-Lastly, in the outro, the accompaniment would come to a full stop or fade out."While still maintaining themes relating to love and loss, songs at the intersections of ballad and other genres can include nontypical instruments or vary in musical style and level of expression.
+Lastly, in the outro, the accompaniment would come to a full stop or fade out."Lyrically, ballads often call upon tragic themes of love revolving around topics such as: A breakup, death of a lover, or unrequited love.
+While still maintaining themes relating to love and loss, songs at the intersections of ballad and other genres can include nontypical instruments or vary in musical style and level of expression.

 Popular ballad singers in Korean history include Lee Moon-se, Hye Eun-yi, and Lee Sun-hee.